qdrant/landing_page/qdrant-landing/content/articles/dataset-quality.md

 {{< figure src=https://storage.googleapis.com/demo-dataset-quality-public/article/category_vs_image_transparent.png caption="Category vs. Image" >}}

-We can also calculate embeddings for titles instead of images, or even for both of them to find more outliers.
+We can also calculate embeddings for titles instead of images, or even for both of them to find more errors.

 {{< figure src=https://storage.googleapis.com/demo-dataset-quality-public/article/category_vs_name_and_image_transparent.png caption="Category vs. Title and Image" >}}

-As you can see, different approaches can find new outliers, or the same ones.
+As you can see, different approaches can find new errors, or the same ones.
 Stacking several techniques or even the same techniques with different models may provide better coverage.
-Caching embeddings for the same models and reusing them among different methods can really speed up your lookup.
+Hint: Caching embeddings for the same models and reusing them among different methods can really speed up your lookup.

 ### Diversity search

-Since pretrained models have only general knowledge about the data, they can still leave some outliers undetected.
+Since pretrained models have only general knowledge about the data, they can still leave some misplaced items undetected.
-You might find yourself in a situation when the model focuses on non-important features, selects a lot of irrelevant items, and fails to find genuine outliers.
+You might find yourself in a situation when the model focuses on non-important features, selects a lot of irrelevant elements, and fails to find genuine errors.
 To mitigate this issue, you can perform a diversity search.

 {{< figure src=https://storage.googleapis.com/demo-dataset-quality-public/article/diversity_transparent.png caption="Diversity search" >}}